aselshall/aea/hw/participation.md

 ## [Participation Log](https://aselshall.github.io/aea/hw/participation)

 ### Overview
-Your participation grade is based on weekly video exit tickets.
+A major part of your participation grade is based on weekly video exit tickets.
 Each module includes an exit ticket discussion post.
 At the end of each module, submit your participation log by **following these instructions**.

 ### Objectives:
 The objectives of this participation log are to promote: